Samtskhe-Saatabago: Secession from Georgia

 When Qvarqvare II's son Kaikhosro I died two years after he ascended the throne, and was succeeded by his equally pious brother Mzetchabuk, like his father and grandfather, Mzetchabuk demanded the separation of the Meskhetian church from the Georgian Orthodox church.
 Atabeg Mzetchabuk Strived to strengthen Samtskhe.
 He nominally obeyed Ottoman sultan Selim I and with his help Adjara came fully under Meskhetian rule.
 In 1515 old Mzetchabuk abdicated and became a monk, received a monastic name Jacob.
 After Mzetchabuk Atabeg's title would be given to his nephew Qvarqvare, the son of Kaikhosro I, but Mzetchabuk's younger brother Manuchar rebelled against him.
 During his brief reign Manuchar sent many gifts to the Ottoman sultan Selim I and claimed himself as an admirer of Ottomans.
 In 1518 the new revolt started.
 Prince Qvarqvare with the help of Safavid troops attacked Samtskhe.
 Manuchar was overthrown and Qvarqvare became the new ruler of Meskheti.
-After this Manuchar asked his suzerain Sultan Selim for help.
-Sultan gave him the huge army.
-He had tried to restore himself as Atabeg, but was defeated by Qvarqvare's forces at the battle near Erzurum.
+After this Manuchar asked his suzerain Sultan Selim for help of which Sultan Selim then gave him a huge army.
+Manuchar had tried to restore himself as Atabeg, but was defeated by Qvarqvare's forces at the battle near Erzurum.